Designing Courses With Accessibility and Usability in Mind

 Usability

-Usability has a direct effect on the effectiveness of your instructional materials.
+Usability is ease of use.
 Label text links accurately to improve keyboard accessibility.
-Links and form elements must be clearly labeled and follow a logical sequence.
-You can also improve usability by setting up a semantic structure, highlighting your main points and connecting new information with prior knowledge.
+Create a logical sequence.
+Set up a semantic structure.
+Highlight focal points and connect new information with prior knowledge.

 Label text links accurately to describe the location they take the learner to.
 [508]